br0kend/react/docs/docs/refs-and-the-dom.md

   return <input />;
 }

-class Parent extends React.Component {
+class Parent extends Reacc.Component {
   render() {
     // This will *not* work!
     return (